kubevious/kubevious/README.md

 See our live demo running on a model cluster: [https://demo.kubevious.io](https://demo.kubevious.io).

 # Running Kubevious
 Kubevious works with any Kubernetes distribution and runs within the cluster.
-Deploy using Helm:
+Deploy using Helm v3:

 ```sh
 kubectl create namespace kubevious